 - Be Persistent: Every trend comes around again, so you’re bound to find what you’re looking for if you keep looking.
 Boxy tee’s, trousers, and slides are all ‘in’ again and can be found aplenty at the thrifts.
 If I’m hunting something specific I’ll go to the thrift store once a week (on the sale day) for a few weeks and usually it will turn up.
 If I can’t find what I’m looking for, for example high top converse in white were no where to be found so after a few months of searching I turned to online thrifting spots like depop, etsy, and ebay.
 There’s also consignment stores like Buffalo Exchange and Plato’s Closet.

 Thrifting isn’t just for clothes, different stores are better for certain items.
 Check around and get familiar with stores in your area.
 I have different spots for housewares, furniture, and clothing depending on what I’m looking for.
 Once you’re familiar with a store you can shop through it much faster because you know where to look.
 There are shops such as Macy’s who hold these types of items and may be worth taking a look at.
 You could also check out their coupon deals over at Raise to see how much extra you could save as you thrift.

 I always aim to buy second hand first, not only does it not contribute to the waste stream but it saves you money as well.
-Most zero waste ‘essentials’ can be thrifted, think glass jars, to-go silverware, cloth napkins, etc. We have so many viable goods at our finger tips, it’s just a matter of getting out there to find them.
+Most zero waste ‘essentials’ can be thrifted, think glass jars, to-go silverware, cloth napkins, etc. We have so many viable goods at our fingertips, it’s just a matter of getting out there to find them.